DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have modified the method of modified Bushey by incorporating the plurality of panels rectangular- shaped as in Laera so that “a strainer…may have any shape permitting it to fit in the bottom of the sink including…rectangular” and “which permits it to be secured to one or more strainer sections”, (See paragraph [0031], Laera).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have modified the process of modified Bushey by incorporating to make the one or more folds comprising a set of origami-type folds that permits twisting of the filter around a central axis when unfolding the filter from the folded orientation to the partially unfolded orientation as in Merkazy so that that “the article…is of less volume than in the expanded configuration” and “not only is this volume reduced, but the space required for storage may be further reduced since there is reduced waste space around the collapsed article” and “allows for efficient use of space” while using “a shape that is practical”, (See paragraph [0007], Merkazy).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have modified the filter of modified Bushey by incorporating wherein the one or more folds comprises a set of origami-type folds that permits twisting of the filter around a central axis when unfolding the filter from the folded orientation to the partially unfolded orientation as in Harrison to “provide a disposable sink strainer which will fold flat and set up easily” in which it has “bottom walls of differing geometrical configurations”, such as squares, (See column 8, lines 50-53, Harrison).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have modified the method of modified Bushey by incorporating wherein molding the filter further comprises molding the filter to make the one or more folds comprising at least one of the following: a square twist, and a tessellation fold as in Hanson so it “can be compressed and deformed to snap into/out of” its position in the basin, (See paragraph [0045], Hanson), and “separate liquid…as it migrates down the sloping side walls through the centrally located aperture”, (See paragraph [0010], Hanson).

-Regarding Claim 20, modified Bushey discloses the process of claim 16 with a plurality of tabs along the exterior edge of the rim, (Folding Portions 26/28/30/32 shaped like tabs, See Figure 1; or Tabs 72/74/76/78 on Strainer 40, See Figure 2), but does not disclose wherein the filter further comprises a concave-shaped indentation in an exterior edge of the peripheral region; wherein one of the plurality of tabs is disposed adjacent the concave-shaped indentation.
+Regarding Claim 20, modified Bushey discloses the process of claim 16 with a plurality of tabs along an exterior edge of the rim of the central collection region, (Folding Portions 26/28/30/32 shaped like tabs, See Figure 1; or Tabs 72/74/76/78 on Strainer 40, See Figure 2), but does not disclose wherein the filter further comprises a concave-shaped indentation in an exterior edge of the peripheral region; wherein one of the plurality of tabs is disposed adjacent the concave-shaped indentation.

 Kalaydjian discloses a filter with a concave-shaped indentation in an exterior edge of the peripheral region, wherein one of the plurality of tabs is disposed adjacent the concave-shaped indentation, (Indentation 44 in Filter 20 and Tab 46 disposed next to Indentation 44, See Figure 5, See column 2, lines 47-57, Kalaydjian).